Typography: History

 Although typically applied to printed, published, broadcast, and reproduced materials in contemporary times, all words, letters, symbols, and numbers written alongside the earliest naturalistic drawings by humans may be called typography.
-The word, typography, is derived from the Greek words τύπος typos "form" or "impression" and γράφειν graphein "to write", traces its origins to the first punches and dies used to make seals and currency in ancient times, which ties the concept to printing.
-The uneven spacing of the impressions on brick stamps found in the Mesopotamian cities of Uruk and Larsa, dating from the second millennium B.C., may be evidence of type, wherein the reuse of identical characters was applied to create cuneiform text.
+The word typography is derived from the Greek words τύπος typos 'form' or "impression" and γράφειν graphein 'to write', and traces its origins to the first punches and dies used to make seals and currency in ancient times, which ties the concept to printing.
+The uneven spacing of the impressions on brick stamps found in the Mesopotamian cities of Uruk and Larsa, dating from the second millennium BC, may be evidence of type, wherein the reuse of identical characters was applied to create cuneiform text.
 Babylonian cylinder seals were used to create an impression on a surface by rolling the seal on wet clay.
-Typography was also implemented in the Phaistos Disc, an enigmatic Minoan printed item from Crete, which dates to between 1850 and 1600 B.C.
+Typography was also implemented in the Phaistos Disc, an enigmatic Minoan printed item from Crete, which dates to between 1850 and 1600 BC.
 It has been proposed that Roman lead pipe inscriptions were created with movable type printing, but German typographer Herbert Brekle recently dismissed this view.

 The essential criterion of type identity was met by medieval print artifacts such as the Latin Pruefening Abbey inscription of 1119 that was created by the same technique as the Phaistos Disc.
 The silver altarpiece of patriarch Pellegrinus II (1195–1204) in the cathedral of Cividale was printed with individual letter punches.
-Apparently, the same printing technique may be found in tenth to twelfth century Byzantine reliquaries.
+Apparently, the same printing technique may be found in tenth- to twelfth-century Byzantine reliquaries.
 Other early examples include individual letter tiles where the words are formed by assembling single letter tiles in the desired order, which were reasonably widespread in medieval Northern Europe.

 Typography with movable type was invented during the eleventh-century Song dynasty in China by Bi Sheng (990–1051).
-His movable type system was manufactured from ceramic materials, and clay type printing continued to be practiced in China until the Qing Dynasty.
+His movable type system was manufactured from ceramic materials, and clay type printing continued to be practiced in China until the Qing dynasty.